openresty/lua-nginx-module/README.markdown

 Encodes `str` to a base64 digest.

 Since the `0.9.16` release, an optional boolean-typed `no_padding` argument can be specified to control whether the base64 padding should be appended to the resulting digest (default to `false`, i.e., with padding enabled).
-This enables streaming base64 digest calculation by (data chunks) though it would be the caller's responsibility to append an appropriate padding at the end of data stream.

 [Back to TOC](#nginx-api-for-lua)